AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/aem-assets-adobe-stock.md

 A chave pública (certificado) autentica seu perfil de produto no Console do desenvolvedor do Adobe.

-1. Faça logon no [!DNL Experience Manager Assets] instância do autor.
-O URL padrão é `http://localhost:4502/aem/start.html`.
+1. Faça logon no [!DNL Experience Manager Assets] instância da nuvem.

 1. No **[!UICONTROL Ferramentas]** , navegue até **[!UICONTROL Segurança]** > **[!UICONTROL Configurações do Adobe IMS]**.